Sandboxes-ant/Banking-Sandbox/README.md

 ### How to complete an iteration?
 When you think that you are done with a feature, the you create a Pull Request into master.
 Write a message to the CEO (Andreas Tietgen) that you have created the pull request.
 Then he will see if everything is as expected

+### Can i get any help?
+Yes of course you can!
+Our budget has room for consulting the C# expert, Andreas Tietgen.
+Remember you can always ask us questions if the iterations description is unclear.

 ## Iterations